Alfresco/alfresco-ng2-components/docs/core/login.component.md

 </adf-login>
 ```

-Here's an example of custom content:
+This is useful if you need to extend the functionality of the dialog
+with custom input fields handled by your application or parent component:

 ![Login with custom content](../docassets/images/login-extra-content.png)

 ### Custom logo and background

-It is possible changing logo and background images to custom values.
+You can change the logo and background images using the `backgroundImageUrl` and
+`logoImageUrl` properties:

 ```html
 <adf-login